Currently, there are 7 functions associated with the sample

 The include

-samples should be included in the total count of samples defined by nSamp
+sample units should be included in the total

 parameter is set as FALSE